About the Journal

-- Acknowledgment of sources: Peer reviewers should identify relevant published work that has not been cited by the authors.
+- Acknowledgement of sources: Peer reviewers should identify relevant published work that has not been cited by the authors.

 - Journal self-citation: The editor(s) should direct authors to relevant literature as part of the peer review process, however, this should never extend to blanket instructions to cite individual journals.

 - Disclosure and conflict of interest: Peer reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the manuscripts.
 Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer's own research without the express written consent of the author.

 The papers published in the Biotropika: Journal of Tropical Biology will be considered to retract in the publication if:

 - They have clear evidence that the findings are unreliable, either as a result of misconduct (e.g. data fabrication) or honest error (e.g. miscalculation or experimental error)

 - The findings have previously been published elsewhere without proper crossreferencing, permission, or justification (i.e. cases of redundant publication)

 The mechanism of retraction follows the Retraction Guidelines of the Committee on Publication Ethics (COPE) which can be accessed at https://publicationethics.org/files/retraction%20guidelines.pdf.